 Whatever You Fight, You Strengthen, and What You Resist, Persists – Eckhart Tolle

 When using the “just worrying” technique, like any other mindfulness exercise, it is important not to fight your feelings or thoughts.
-There is no need to criticize yourself for feeling worries or anxiety or try to force the thoughts out of your head.
+There is no need to criticize or judge yourself for feeling worried or anxious.
+There is also no need to try to force the thoughts out of your head.
 In short – avoid any struggle with the thoughts.
 Struggling with thoughts is a bit like struggling in quicksand.
 It only makes you sink deeper.

 Instead of struggling with the thoughts, you can simply untangle from your worry thoughts and view them objectively and calmly.
 By labelling it “just a worry,” you immediately step back from the thought, stop the struggle with what is happening, and recognize that the worry thoughts are simply that – just thoughts.
 Not reality.
 In that moment of realization you are no longer ‘stuck’ in your head and can bring your focus back to the present moment.